Deployment and Maintenance / Standalone Deployment

 This parameter is suitable for automated script deployment of DataFlux Func

-The download script by default creates/clears the dataflux-func-portable-{architecture}-{version}
+The download script defaults to creating/clearing the dataflux-func-portable-{architecture}-{version}

-directory under the current directory and downloads the installation files there.
+directory in the current directory and downloading the installation files there.

-If you want to download to a specific directory, this parameter can be specified, for example:
+If you need to download to a specified directory, you can specify this parameter, such as:

 Bash | |